tarush-ai/AureliusGPT-Torch/README.md

 ### Inference

-While I rely on Off Policy, Sequence Level Knowledge Distillation with LLAMA as outlined in my Data section, there is a clear route to implementing Best of N Sampling through concurrent model generations and rankings.
+While I rely on Off Policy, Sequence Level Knowledge Distillation with Llama 3.2 1B as outlined in my Data section, there is a clear route to implementing Best of N Sampling through concurrent model generations and rankings.
-This can again rely on the finetuned LLAMA model or any comparable instruct model on its level.
+This can again rely on the finetuned Llama 3.2 1B model or any comparable instruct model on its level.

 This model, once fully completed, will be put on HuggingFace and hosted on my website (tarush.ai/aureliusgpt-torch).

+## Future Work on AureliusGPT

+### Synthetic Data Generation / Teacher Model

+Currently, my LoRA'd Llama 3.2 1B model is run in an ipynb on a Tesla T4 GPU.
+A future version will integrate the LoRA and synthetic data generation, and relevant GPU plumbing, into the scope of this project.

+Additionally, the universal "teacher/Stoic justifier" model will be the adapted Llama 3.2 1B model, deviating from the OpenAI Chat Completions API GPT-4o approach.

+### Model Visibility on HuggingFace

+In a future version, the fitting and accuracy optimized (see Overfitting Tracking / Adaptable Training) files of Llama 3.2 1B's LoRA weights and AureliusGPT-Torch will be loaded onto HuggingFace for fast import and inference.

+### Top N Sampling

+After the teacher model is converted to Llama 3.2 1B, I will implement config editable concurrent AureliusGPT generation and top N sampling to ensure the highest quality result.

+### Overfitting Tracking / Adaptable Training

+Currently, training highlights training and validation loss, as well as gradient normalization based on the train/test split to identify overfitting.
+In a future version, this will be tracked in an easy-to-interpret, modular plot for the user for ease of training.

+Beyond weight tuning, config.py will be helpfully self tuned in a future version, changing the learning rate, number of epochs, batch size, and other aspects of training.
+Therefore, after running n training cycles on its own, the model will iteratively improve its training performance so minimal training optimization is required.

+### Model Upscale

+A future project will use the LoRA'd Llama 3.2 1B model to generate signifcantly more parameters of stoic adjacent text, as well as utilizing the works of Zeno, Epictetus, and other famous Stoic thinkers, to build either a Transformer or an MoE model ("Epictetus": _____, "Zeno": _______, "Aurelius": _______) called "StoicDiscourseLM".
+This will incorporate many elements (including preprocessing functionality) of AureliusGPT but will also be a unique project.

+## Open Source Contributions

+Please feel free to submit a pull request and become a contributor to AureliusGPT (on any of the above listed improvements, or on an entirely different issue).

 ## Sample Outputs